shred/a500-bom/content/index.md

 We generally recommend to use turned pin sockets.
 However, if you plan to use expansions (such as accelerators or HDMI converters) or PLCC to DIP adapters, standard sockets might be a better choice, as the pin headers might not fit into turned pin sockets.

-Ultra low profile sockets are required for the DRAM chips (U16~U23).
+The DRAM chips (U16~U23) require ultra low profile sockets.
 Otherwise the chips will collide with the keyboard.

 ## Rämixx500